aaaathing/my-website-2025/posts/2025-07-25-voxel-game/2025-07-25-voxel-game.md

 Leaves and grass and small branches can sway in the wind.
 I want them to actually move, not just be a visual effect.
 They don't have to be constantly moving, they can sway occasionally when there is wind.
 The small branches may have to bend to move.

+#### Simulation methods
+I thought about how to simulate fluids and granulars and solids from May 2025 to June 2025.

+To simulate fluids like water, it can use fluid simulation methods like MLS-MPM or SPH.
+It would be better if it conserved energy, so that two waves going against each other don't get smoothed out.

+Granular things like sand should be simulated consistently with the same methods as fluids.

+For solid objects, all the voxels in a solid object could be stored in a voxel grid.

+One way to simulate solid object breaking: When it is breaking, the voxels next to the crack become seperate from the solid object.
+When the pieces are not connected anymore they also become seperate solid objects.
+The problem with this is that it doesn't actually bend.
+And how does it determine where it should be cracking?

+Simulating air flowing can be expensive.
+So instead, it can simulate air displacement or not simulate air at all. <br>
 Around Apr 2024: I thought about how to move the air when a voxel moves in leafbuild.
 It could store the location where the voxel moved away from, and when the voxel moved into air, it could move the air to the stored location.

 #### Player